You were born and raised in Italy. How do you think the Italian mentality shaped your life, your work and your creative process?

 What are you working on now?
 What is in the pipeline for you and/or Elica, the company you work at?

-We are currently developing concepts and investigating the feasibility of a whole new family of products that is going to be presented at Eurocucina next year.
+We are currently developing concepts and investigating the feasibility of a whole new family of products that are going to be presented at Eurocucina next year.
 We did a huge amount of work with the 2017 products and now I am pouring myself into bettering them, bringing innovation, technology and design to the new products.
 Stay tuned to see what Elica is capable of.

 What is your ultimate goal?
 If you had to dream big, what would you wish for yourself and your career?

 I would like to be able to make a livelihood just out of my dreams.
-Being a dreamer has always been a significant part of me, but if I must be more rational, my ultimate goal is to keep the motivation, the drive I feel to deliver good products as high as possible.
+Being a dreamer has always been a significant part of me, but if I must be more rational, my ultimate goal is to keep the motivation and the drive I feel to deliver good products as high as possible.
 Also, I really would like to always find the inspiration and the excitement to keep up with my career and the challenges I have to confront.